OpenCadia/OpenCadia/README.md

 The ignition must be on, to connect to the car and display data(key turned one level before engine start).
 Although most of the sensors display data only when the engine is running.
 If you connected and then turn the engine on, you must connect to the car again.

 The program works nice and I will also add new functionalities to it.
+I am working on adding graphs and data export/saving(and bugfixes ofcourse).

 ![ELM327](/elm327.jpg)